5 Ways to Help Save Money on Your Mortgage

 If that sounds like a goal worth aiming for, here are some steps you could take:

-• Checking your credit report.
+• Check your credit report.
 Lenders may offer favorable rates or loan terms to borrowers with higher credit scores.
 You can get a free credit report every year from each of the three big credit bureaus, so you can review the information for accuracy and fix any errors.
-(But keep in mind that the annual free credit report provides an overview of your credit history, rather than your specific FICOⓇ scores.)
+(But keep in mind that the annual free credit report provides an overview of your credit history, rather than your specific FICO scores.)
 If your report isn’t as strong as you hoped, you could always press pause and come back to your plan after you’ve had a chance to rehabilitate your credit status.

-2. Pulling the plug on your PMI
+2. Pulling the Plug on PMI

 If you couldn’t put 20% down when you purchased your home (and many first-time homebuyers can’t), you probably were required to buy private mortgage insurance.